siara-cc/sqlite_blaster_python/README.md

 # Credits

-- The template for developing this Python binding was taken from the `pybind` repo https://github.com/pybind/cmake_example
+- The template for developing this Python binding was taken from the `pybind` repo https://github.com/pybind/cmake_example (See PYBIND_LICENSE file)
 - `ChatGPT` was used in quickly figuring out the intricacies of `pybind11`

 # Support